cazyw/templateHTML/notes/README.md

 ## Certificates

-For working in a **dev** environment that needs both creating a root certificate authority and self-signed certificate using OpenSSL in Powershell.
+For working in a **dev** environment that needs both creating a root certificate authority and signed certificate using OpenSSL in Powershell.
 Download OpenSSL (get via chocolatey)

 1. Create the private key for the root certificate authority
 1. Create the root certificate based on this private key
-1. Create a private key for the self-signed certifiate
+1. Create a private key for the certifiate to be signed by this authority
 1. Create the signing request (must fill in the **common name** field)
 1. Greate the certificate with the root cert and key
 1. package both the private keys and certs in encrypted p12 files